swiftype/swiftype-app-search-ruby/README.md

 Create a new instance of the Swiftype App Search Client.
 This requires your `[HOST_IDENTIFIER]`, which identifies the unique hostname of the Swiftype API that is associated with your Swiftype account.
 It also requires a valid `[API_KEY]`, which authenticates requests to the API.
 You can use any key type with the client, however each has a different scope.
-For information keys, check out the [documentation](https://swiftype.com/documentation/app-search/credentials).
+For more information on keys, check out the [documentation](https://swiftype.com/documentation/app-search/credentials).

 You can find your `[API_KEY]` and your `[HOST_IDENTIFIER]` within the [Credentials](https://app.swiftype.com/as/credentials) menu: